Miodrag Radulović: Lebanon

 He was appointed as new coach of Lebanon in 2015, following the departure of Italian manager Giuseppe Giannini.
 While he failed to qualify Lebanon to the 2018 FIFA World Cup, he successfully led them to their first ever AFC Asian Cup through qualification in 2019.
 Thus, he registered as the first Montenegrin to help a team qualify to a major tournament.

 On 9 January 2019, Radulović coached Lebanon's first group stage game in the 2019 AFC Asian Cup against Qatar, losing 2–0.
 After the match, Radulović fell into a disagreement with Bassel Jradi and subsequently ruled him out of the national team for the rest of the tournament.
 In the second match, he lost once again against Saudi Arabia by the same score; he was fined between $5,000 and $7,000 by the AFC for protesting during the game.
 In the final game of the group stage Radulović led Lebanon to their 4–1 win against North Korea, their first in the competition's history.
-However, the three points weren't enough as Lebanon were knocked out of the competition, losing out to Vietnam in the third-place ranking on the fairplay rule.
+However, the three points were not enough as Lebanon were knocked out of the competition, losing out to Vietnam in the third-place ranking on the fairplay rule.

 Radulović was also the supervisor for the Lebanon national under-23 team during the 2020 AFC U-23 Championship qualification.
 On 26 March 2019, the LFA announced that they would not renew his contract terminating on 1 May 2019 and that they would be looking to replace him with another foreign manager.

 Myanmar

 On 20 April 2019, Radulović was appointed by the Myanmar Football Federation (MFF) as new head coach for the Myanmar national team.
 According to the official announcement, the MFF gave Radulović and his assistant coach a contract valid until December 2020.
 The position as head coach of Myanmar had been vacant for four months, after the MFF parted ways with their former head coach Antoine Hey.

 However, he was sacked in October 2019, only six months after being appointed.
 Radulović's debut versus Singapore was a success winning 1–2.
-Under Radulović, Myanmar's performance in the 2022 World Cup qualification wasn't as good as he expected from debut, with away losses to Mongolia and to Kyrgyzstan.
+Under Radulović, Myanmar's performance in the 2022 World Cup qualification was not as good as he expected from debut, with away losses to Mongolia and to Kyrgyzstan.

 Zob Ahan

 On 14 January 2020, Radulović was named coach of Iranian club Zob Ahan, signing a one-and-a-half-year deal.
 He would be reunited with goalkeeper Mehdi Khalil, who he coached as manager of the Lebanon national team.
-Radulović left Isfahan following the COVID-19 pandemic, and didn't return to Iran; he was replaced by Croatian coach Luka Bonačić.
+Radulović left Isfahan following the COVID-19 pandemic, and did not return to Iran; he was replaced by Croatian coach Luka Bonačić.